ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

 ```
 {
-“env”:  <target environment>,
+    “env”:  "target environment",
     "purpose": "Auth  or Registration",
-"version": <expected version of the biometric element>,
+    "specVersion": "expected version of the biometric element",
     "timeout" : <timeout for capture>,
     “captureTime”: <time of capture request in ISO format including timezone>,
     "domainUri": <uri of the auth server>,
     “transactionId”: <transaction Id for the current capture>,

     “bio”: [
         {
             “type”: <type of the biometric data>,
             “count”:  <fingerprint/Iris count, in case of face max is set to 1>,

             “requestedScore”: <expected quality score that should match to complete a successful capture>,
             “deviceId”: <internal Id>,
             “deviceSubId”: <specific device Id>,
             “previousHash”: <hash of the previous block>
         }
     ],
     customOpts:
     {
         //max of 50 key value pair.
 This is so that vendor specific parameters can be sent if necessary.
 The values cannot be hardcoded and have to be configured by the apps server and should be modifiable upon need by the applications.
 Vendors are free to include additional parameters and fine-tuning parameters.
 None of these values should go undocumented by the vendor.
 No sensitive data should be available in the customOpts.
     }

 }
 ```